Viola Mary Johnson Coleman: NAACP LSU lawsuit

-Medical Career and Activism in Midland
+Medical career

 Coleman initially wanted to practice medicine in Louisiana.
 After completing her internship in Coney Island, New York Coleman and her husband found themselves short of the funds needed to open a medical practice.
 Louisiana banks would not loan them money and Coleman refused to make her parents put up their homes as security for a loan.
 As a result, she began looking for work in Fort Worth, Texas.
 She was told that nearby Midland was building a hospital and were opening staff positions to black workers, which was unusual for the segregated South.
 Coleman submitted her credentials for Midland Memorial Hospital and was accepted immediately, and was also given a loan to start a private practice.

 During her time at Midland Memorial Hospital, she integrated the cafeteria and hospital rooms, established a pre-natal clinic, was integral in establishing emergency and ambulance services and served as President of the Midland County Medical Society in 1975.

 Coleman was a passionate advocate for equal education in Midland, which in the 1960s and '70s was segregated.
 She was a plaintiff in the 1975 court case Intervenors-appellants, v.
 Midland Independent School District, which "alleged that the Midland Independent School District (MISD) was maintaining separate schools for black and Mexican-American students at the elementary school level."

 Legacy

-Coleman died on October 12, 2005 at her home in Midland at the age of 86.
+Coleman died on October 12, 2005, at her home in Midland at the age of 86.
 Coleman High School in Midland, Texas is named after her.
 Coleman never mentioned to her family what happened during the lawsuit against LSU.
 After her death, her sons found her letters documenting the experience and donated them to the University of Texas Permian Basin Library Archive in 2009.
 Coleman has received numerous awards and honors including the Jefferson Award from the American Institute of Public Service in 1992.
 Her granddaughter, Kathleen Green, has followed in her footsteps and is a practicing physician and assistant professor of obstetrics and gynecology at the University of Florida.
 A bust statue in honor of Coleman was unveiled at Midland Memorial Hospital in 2008.